-Master of Science in Taxation Learning Goals and Objectives
+Master of Science in Taxation Learning Competencies and Objectives

-Graduates from the NIU Department of Accountancy Master of Science in Taxation program will fulfill the following learning goals and objectives.
+Graduates from the NIU Department of Accountancy Master of Science in Taxation program will fulfill the following learning competencies and objectives.

-Learning Goal 1: Integrate and apply knowledge of primary tax authority.
+Learning Competency 1: Integrate and apply knowledge of primary tax authority.